How to Set the Right Price for Your Home in 2026

 Why Online Estimates Are Not a Pricing Strategy

-Automated valuation models — Zillow's Zestimate, Redfin's estimate, and others — are useful for ballpark awareness and nothing more.
-They cannot see your renovated primary suite, your new standing seam metal roof, or your lot's proximity to the hiking trail that adds $150K of buyer premium in your specific neighborhood.
-They are backward-looking aggregations that lag the market by 60–90 days and have no visibility into off-market transactions that set real price anchors.
+Automated valuation models -- Zillow's Zestimate, Redfin's estimate, and others -- are useful for ballpark awareness and nothing more.
+They cannot see your renovated primary suite, your new roof, or your lot's proximity to the trail that adds meaningful buyer premium in your specific neighborhood.
+They are backward-looking aggregations that lag the market by 60 to 90 days and have no visibility into off-market transactions that set real price anchors.

-The first ten days after listing are the most critical window.
+The first 10 days after listing are the most critical window.
 If you are not generating showings, the price is the problem.
 If you are getting showings but no offers, the price is slightly high or the presentation needs work.
 If you are getting offers below ask, the price is meaningfully above market.
-None of these situations improve with time — they compound.
+None of these situations improve with time -- they compound.

-A price adjustment of 3–5% in the first three weeks is not a defeat.
+A price adjustment of 3 to 5 percent in the first three weeks is not a defeat.
 It is a data-driven correction that resets buyer psychology before the listing becomes stale.
-The sellers who wait four to six weeks before adjusting consistently net less than those who act on the first signal from the market.
+Sellers who wait four to six weeks before adjusting consistently net less than those who act on the first signal from the market.

 Frequently Asked Questions

-Set your price based on a comparative market analysis of recently sold homes that are similar in size, condition, and location.
-In Silicon Valley, the most effective strategy is typically to price 5–10% below market value to create competitive tension and trigger multiple offers above asking.
-Avoid pricing based on what you need to net or what the market looked like 12 months ago.
+Set your price based on a comparative market analysis of recently closed homes that are similar in size, condition, and location -- ideally within 6 months and within the same school district boundary.
+Adjust for differences in square footage, condition, lot size, and finish level.
+Then select a pricing strategy based on current market velocity: Event Pricing if the market is competitive, fair market if conditions are neutral, and conservative pricing if buyer activity is low.
+Avoid pricing based on what you need to net or what the market looked like 12 to 18 months ago.

-It depends on the offer terms and the market context.
-If the first offer meets your price, the buyer is pre-approved or all-cash, and the contingency terms are clean, accepting quickly can be the right call — particularly in a slower market.
-In a competitive spring market, waiting 7–10 days after listing to collect all offers in a multiple-offer situation typically produces a stronger result.
-See the full guide to whether to accept the first offer →
+It depends on the offer terms and market context.
+If the first offer meets your price, the buyer is pre-approved or all-cash, and the contingency terms are clean, accepting quickly can be the right call -- particularly in a slower market or winter window.
+In a competitive spring market, waiting 7 to 10 days after listing to collect all offers in a structured multiple-offer situation typically produces a stronger result.
+The decision also depends on whether you priced using Event Pricing (which requires the offer date structure to work) or at fair market (where individual offers can be evaluated as they arrive).

-No — automated estimates like Zillow's Zestimate lag the market by 60–90 days, cannot account for your home's specific condition or renovations, and have no visibility into off-market transactions that set real price anchors in Peninsula micro-markets.
-A professional CMA from a local agent is the only reliable pricing tool for homes in Atherton, Palo Alto, Menlo Park, or Redwood City.
+No. Automated estimates like Zillow's Zestimate lag the market by 60 to 90 days, cannot account for your home's specific condition or renovations, and have no visibility into off-market transactions that set real price anchors in Peninsula micro-markets.
+In Atherton, Palo Alto, Menlo Park, and Redwood City -- where a single lot feature, school boundary, or street-level difference can shift value by $100K to $300K -- the only reliable pricing tool is a professional CMA from a local agent with active transaction history in your specific neighborhood.

 Ready to Price Your Home Correctly?